 Live on YouTube Doesn't Work

 1. If you are using Wi-Fi or Cell Phone service, relocate your device for better signal strength.

 2. Once you have a full strength signal, check the speed of your internet connection (bandwidth) using www.speedtest.org or fast.com.
 If your download speed is 500K - 1 Meg you should be able to receive audio, but video may be jerky.
 If your speed is 1 - 2 Megs you should be able to receive audio and a lower resolution video.
 If your speed is more than 2 Megs you should be able to get high definition video and audio.

 3. If you are unable to achieve acceptable download speeds, discontinue all other programs you are running on your device and test again.
 If that doesn't work, consider using a better tablet, laptop or desktop.
 Consider using a better connection, like a wired connection.
 Consider whether other users in your household might be competing with you for bandwidth.

 Live on YouTube Works but R12 Webcast Doesn't

-payment system there may be a problem with your internet browser.
+1. Use a different browser.
 In particular, older versions of Internet Explorer may not work with newer HD video streams.
 Try downloading and installing Chrome, Firefox, or IE 11, or on Apple, update Safari.